ji-one/Algorithm-2020/README.md

 #### assginment list
 - No.1 Cards
-- No.2 Station
+- No.2 Station : divide and conquer
-- No.3 station tube
+- No.3 station tube : divide and conquer
 - No.4 All-In : greedy algorithm
 - No.5 Oil search
 - No.6 Tram Ticket : dynamic programming